gunjanbaid/easy-course-webpage/README.md

 If you have any trouble using the template, please open an issue or send me an email.

 Please note, due to the nature of embedded google docs, some links will only work if opened in a new tab.
 If a link is not loading, please try opening it in a new tab.
-If you know how to fix this, please let me know by opening an issue.
-Thanks!

 ![image](https://cloud.githubusercontent.com/assets/8205702/25932722/d6f1b424-35c7-11e7-9174-1c00da391c6e.png)